b-praveenkumar/data-entry-app/README.md

 5. Submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).